PART ONE

 Puzzled but intrigued, the Graybeard joked, “Shakespeare?”

 She scoffed.
-“As an old English Lit major, pretty sure it’s not Shakespeare.
+“As an old English Lit major, pretty sure it’s not that guy.
 Maybe the Dalai Lama or John Lennon.”

 “English Lit,” he repeated, a bemused look on his face.
 “How’s that working for you?”